-in servere Switch from intravenous to oral therapy: when no impatient betwarin is needed.
+Switch from intravenous to oral therapy:

-- 1. Patients should be switched from intravenous to oral therapy when they are hemodynamically stable and improving clinically, are able to ingest medications, and have a normally functioning gastrointestinal tract.
-To started - Patients should be discharged as soon as they are clinically stable, have no other active medical problems, and have a safe environment for 3 continued care.
+- 1. Patients should be switched from intravenous to oral therapy when they are hemodynamically stable and improving clinically, are able to ingest medications, and have a normally functioning gastrointestinal tract. - 2.
+Patients should be discharged as soon as they are clinically stable, have no other active medical problems, and have a safe environment for continued care.
 Inpatient observation while receiving oral therapy is NOT necessary.